Contested Divorce Lawyers in Downers Grove

 Any marital assets you and your spouse acquired throughout the marriage must be divided equally.
 Determining marital property from non-marital property can be complex and often involves a judge’s ruling.
 Marital property typically means all property, including debts and other obligations.

-How are Contested Cases Resolved?
+How are Downers Grove Contested Divorces Resolved?

 Contested divorce cases can vary depending on the issues and the divorcing couple.
 However, there are a few common ways in which contested divorces are resolved.
+These resolution strategies include:

 Mediation